ages2001/PersonnelTrackingSystem/README.md

 First, the month should be retrieved from the user and the information of all personnel born in this month should be listed in ascending order by personnel number.

-**12) Listing the information of the last personnel assigned to the organization from the personnel with a specific title**
+**12) Listing the information of the last personnel appointed to the organization from the personnel with a specific title**
 <br>
 First, the title should be retrieved from the user and the information of the most recently